eltreum0/eltruism/Latest.md

 ### 4.1.9.1 [Complete Changelog](https://github.com/eltreum0/eltruism/blob/main/Changelog.md)
 ___
 Added support for The War Within
+Added a menu in Eltruism > Installer to import and export Gradient settings
 Added several more statusbar textures from Blizzard's default textures
 Added the experimental Thin Mode to Eltruism > Installer > Layouts
 Added Quest and Delve Instances to the Instance Indicator